um-grex/grex-docs/content/english/data-transfer/nextcloud.md

  * It also is possible to share more than one folder, or use more than one Nextcloud provider.
 The latter case would be when you want to access, for example, both Grex and ComputeCanada/Alliance Nextcloud instances.
 To do that, click on the Nextcloud dashboard icon, click on the dropdown arrow, and access "Settings" menu.
 In the dialog window, pick the Nextcloud instance (such as "_User / hpc.umanitoba.ca_" ) and _Add Folder Sync Connection_ ).
 Point to a folder that you'd like shared via this particular Nextcloud service and user.

-> Make sure that you share only what you want to share.
+> Make sure that you share only what information you want to share.
 Never share the entire home directory, for example.
 Follow UManitoba's Data Security Classification and IT Security policies when sharing data.

 {{< alert type="warning" >}}
 The above steps are an example to be used on Mac OS.
 For other operating systems, please download the client and use instructions for the corresponding version of the Desktop client (Linux or Windows).
 Please refer to Nextcloud [user manual](https://docs.nextcloud.com/server/33/Nextcloud_User_Manual.pdf) and [online](https://docs.nextcloud.com/) documentation.